 Because there are several types of meditation, then there are several ways in which to do so as well.
 But before we get into some of them, let’s start with the basic, traditional practice.

 To get started, what you don’t need is fancy spa music, perfect lighting, incense, sparkly rocks or even a special pillow to sit on.
-Don’t get me wrong, all of those props are super nice if you have them and want to use them, and do add to the practice, but they are not absolutely necessary.
+Don’t get me wrong, all of those props are super nice if you have them and want to use them (and please do), they do add to the practice, but they are not absolutely necessary.

 Let’s start with finding somewhere quiet.
-With our “new” work and home lives, this may be difficult, but you honestly don’t need to be here for long (we will start with 3-5 minutes).
-Grab a timer or use one on your phone or tablet.
-Maybe even ask those in your home to please give you this short time that you need.
+With our work and home lives, this may be difficult, but you honestly don’t need to be here for long (we will start with 3-5 minutes).
+Grab a timer or use one on your phone or tablet if you want.
+You may even want to ask those in your home to please give you this short time that you need.

 Now come into a simple seated or still position.
-Yes, you can lie back, although it is preferred that you sit.
+Yes, you can lie back, although it is preferred that you sit so that you do not fall asleep.
 A chair is good, a pillow on the floor, blanket in the grass or beach can be ideal as well.
 You an even just sit in your car before walking into the grocery store or workplace.
 But find what is good for your back and hips.

 Ideally, you want to find a seated position with good posture.
 Try to avoid slouching so that your back doesn’t get grumbly.
 Also try to avoid being overly comfortable.
 Although falling asleep isn’t uncommon, it’s not our ultimate goal so try to keep your spine extended.
 Bring your hands to your lap or resting on your knees or thighs.
 Some people like to hold a mudra (hand gesture), but we will touch on that later.
 Just keep it simple for now.

 It’s so hard to clear my mind.
 Do I really need to do that?